 Here are some examples of zombie-proof homes from around the world to guarantee survival in zombie apocalypse.
 These homes are just about inpenetrable!

 1. “The Safe House” by KWK Promes

-The house has movable walls that has a stand out passage, which is situated on the second floor after traversing a drawbridge.
-Appears like the ideal chance to blow off zombies with a flamethrower and guard your family, while beautifully settling in a bit of engineering elitism.
+The interior of the house has movable walls that has a stand out passage, which is situated on the second floor after traversing the aforementioned drawbridge.

 Say “Hello” to zombies while in the pool!
 Huh??!!